microsoft/AI-For-Beginners/README.md

 For a gentle introduction to *AI in the Cloud* topics you may consider taking the [Get started with artificial intelligence on Azure](https://docs.microsoft.com/learn/paths/get-started-with-artificial-intelligence-on-azure/?WT.mc_id=academic-77998-cacaste) Learning Path.

-## Announcement - New Curriculum on Generative AI was just released!
+## Announcement - A New Curriculum on Generative AI was just released!

-We just released a 12 lesson curriculum on generative AI.
-Come learn things like:
+We just released a 12-lesson curriculum on generative AI.
+Learn things like:

 - prompting and prompt engineering
 - text and image app generation
 - search apps

-As usual, there's a lesson, assignments to complete, knowledge checks and challenges.
+As usual, there's a lesson, assignments to complete, knowledge checks, and challenges.

 Check it out: